wing5wong/artisan-whs-static/source/_events/2022-08-14_central-6-tournament.md

 Junior Boys Hockey
 Junior Girls Hockey

+All teams going to Central 6 Junior Tournament on Thursday please be at the bus bay at 7.45am on Thursday morning.
+You must be in correct school uniform.
+Bring your sports uniform, lunch, drink and a warm jacket.
+We will be returning to the bus bay around 4pm.

-ALL team lists are up on the Te Mana Gym sports notice board.
+Team lists going are on the Te Mana sports notice board.
-Please check.
+See Mrs Murphy with any queries.